5601.0 - Lending Indicators, Jan 2020 Quality Declaration

 |Page tools: Print Page Print All RSS Search this Product|

-The value of new loan commitments for housing rose by 1.8 per cent in November 2019, seasonally adjusted, according to the latest Australian Bureau of Statistics figures.
+The value of new loan commitments for housing rose 4.6 per cent in January, seasonally adjusted, according to the latest Australian Bureau of Statistics figures.

-“The value of new loan commitments for investor housing also rose in November, up 2.2 per cent, however, over the longer term this series remains down on recent peaks in activity."
+“The value of new loan commitments for investor housing also strengthened in January, rising 3.6 per cent.”

-The value of personal finance fixed term loan commitments fell 1.4 per cent in November following a 2.2 per cent rise in October and were up 1.4 per cent on November 2018.
+The value of personal finance fixed term loan commitments rose 2.0 per cent in January following a 4.1 per cent rise in December and were up 10.4 per cent on January 2019.